Reviews You Can Rely On

 Video Quality

 The biggest issue with the footage from the Tello is its choppiness.
 There is no internal memory where it can save footage; your phone simply saves the footage that gets sent.
 That feed from the drone to the phone often gets temporarily interrupted, which results in a lost frame in your saved footage.
-The frequency of this is variable, but generally, for every 30 seconds of footage, you should expect at least 2 or 3 points where the footage will suddenly jump forward.
+The frequency of this is variable, but generally, for every 30 seconds of footage, you should expect at least two or three points where the footage will suddenly jump forward.

 There are also some difficulties with framing video taken on the Tello.
 Since the camera is completely fixed, you have to move the entire drone to change the shot's framing.
 You also can't point the camera down towards the ground unless the drone is flying forward.
 This can lead to some difficulties getting the exact shot you want when compared to models that allow you to move the camera independently of the drone.
 All that being said, we still think the Tello's video quality is impressive for a drone in this price range.